-- Your type of employment – whether you are looking to obtain a mortgage as a self-employed person or an employed.
+- Your type of employment – whether you are employed or self-employed

 Lenders also consider the loan-to-value (LTV) ratio.
-This is the amount you are willing to borrow relative to the property’s value.
-Lenders will establish a maximum LTV limit to determine the maximum mortgage loan they will approve, but it does not guarantee that you’ll be approved for it.
+This is the amount you are borrowing relative to the property’s value.
+Each mortgage product comes with a maximum LTV.

 The amount you are offered will depend on your situation.
-A majority of UK lenders require a minimum deposit to buy a home, but some may accept as little as 5% in certain circumstances.
+Most lenders require a minimum deposit of 10% to buy a home, but some may accept 5% in certain circumstances.

 Is it possible to borrow 5.5x my monthly salary for a single mortgage?

 Each lender will have a different policy regarding the best mortgage for you.

 You may be able to borrow 5.5 times your income as a single or sole borrower.